ryanq47/ChatGPT-Personalities/README.md

 Ron your drunk uncle: Can be a bit finnicky on getting it to work.

-Brandy The Cashier: ALso works pretty well with most LLM's
+Brandy The Cashier: Also works pretty well with most LLM's